Getting an e-commerce website developed alone is not sufficient.

 #1 Average Position

-Average position gives you an insight on the ranking of your e-commerce website on search engines.
+The average position gives you an insight into the ranking of your e-commerce website on search engines.
 This is perhaps one of the most important marketing metrics that must be measured regularly.

 #2 Bounce Rate